-Commissioning serves as the historical record of an owner's expectations for project performance throughout the project delivery process.
-The purpose of commissioning documenting is to record the "Why, How, and What" of key delivery team decisions throughout the planning and delivery process.
+The purpose of commissioning documenting is to serve as the historical record of the "what, why and how to" of key delivery team decisions throughout the planning and delivery process.
 Commissioning documents the establishment of standards of performance for building systems, and verifies that designed and constructed work meets those standards.
-Key commissioning activities supporting Document Compliance and Acceptance include:
+Key commissioning deliverables supporting Document Compliance and Acceptance include:

-Currently, no building code requirements exist at a national level for Building Commissioning.
-However, all new or renovation building programs can benefit from some level of commissioning.
-Recent case studies conducted in private sector facilities have shown that the Building Commissioning Process can improve new building energy performance by 8% to 30%.
+All new or renovation building programs can benefit from some level of commissioning.
+Recent case studies conducted in private sector facilities have shown that commissioning can improve new building energy performance by 8% to 30%.
 Similar results can be expected in other facilities.
-For complex building types with highly integrated building systems, formal Building Commissioning Processes will provide compounding benefits.
-Mission Critical Facilities have special needs for protecting their mission continuity and their occupants or building users.
+For complex building types with highly integrated building systems, commissioning will provide compounded benefits.

-This section of the Whole Building Design Guide is based primarily on the Commissioning Process recommended in ASHRAE Guideline 0 - 2005.
-It is highly recommended that project teams who employ the Building Commissioning Process should follow the process outlined in ASHRAE Guideline 0.
-Guideline 0 has been adopted by both ASHRAE and NIBS and does not focus upon specific systems or assemblies, but presents a standard process that can be followed to commission any building system that may be critical to the function of a project.
-The NIBS Total Building Commissioning Program is currently working with industry organizations to develop commissioning guidelines for various systems and assemblies.
+This section of the Whole Building Design Guide is based primarily on the commissioning process recommended in ASHRAE Standard 202-2013, The Commissioning Process for Buildings and Systems and ASHRAE Guideline 0-2013.
+It is highly recommended that project teams who employ commissioning should follow the process outlined in ASHRAE Standard 202-2013.
+This Standard has been adopted by the Building Commissioning Association and NIBS.
+It does not focus upon specific systems or assemblies, but rather presents a standard process that can be followed to commission any building.

-The commissioning process can be applied in a variety of approaches focusing on building systems/assemblies and can be customized to suit project needs.
-However, regardless of commissioning approach and system focus, it always requires clear definition of performance expectations, rigor in planning and execution, and thorough project testing, operational training, and documentation.
+Commissioning should be considered a whole building quality assurance process and can be customized to suit project needs.
+However, it always requires clear definition of performance expectations, rigor in planning and execution, thorough testing, staff training, and documentation.